adikulkarni0/pxdocs/content/install-portworx/on-premises/install-px-store-v2.md

 3. On the Product Line page, choose any option depending on which license you intend to use, then click **Continue** to start the spec generator.

-4. On the Basic page, choose at least version 2.12 version from the **Portworx version** dropdown.
+4. On the Basic page, choose at least version 2.12 from the **Portworx version** dropdown.
 In the **Namespace** field, specify an existing namespace where you will be deploying Portworx and click **Next**.

 5. On the Storage page, select **On Premises** as your environment and select the type of **OnPrem storage**.
 Choose the **PX-StoreV2** option and provide your meta device path in the **Metadata Path** textbox.
 Select **Skip KVDB device** option and then click **Next**: